distribution-explorer/distribution-explorer.github.io/_sources/background/special_functions.rst.txt

 	\Gamma(x, y) = \int_y^\infty \mathrm{d}t \, t^{x-1}\mathrm{e}^{-t}.
 	\end{align}

-Note that am uppercase :math:`\Gamma` is used, but the presence of two arguments distinguishes this function notationally from the gamma function.
+Note that an uppercase :math:`\Gamma` is used, but the presence of two arguments distinguishes this function notationally from the gamma function.

 ----